Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Test against the production stack whenever it’s possible

-When running your web application in production, you probably use something other than SQLite, like MySQL.
+In production, you probably use something other than SQLite, like MySQL.
+Or Redis instead of the array cache driver.

-In one of my projects, I need to create a database filled with real data provided by CSV files on GitHub.
+In one of my projects, I need to create a database filled with real data from CSV files on GitHub.

-It takes time and I can’t refresh my database before every test.
+It takes time, and I cannot refresh my database before every test.
+It is too slow.

-So when my tests alter the data, I want to rollback the changes.
-You can do so by using the Illuminate\Foundation\Testing\DatabaseTransactions trait in your tests/TestCase.php.
+So when my tests alter the data, I want to roll back the changes to keep the database in its initial state.
+You can do this with the Illuminate\Foundation\Testing\DatabaseTransactions trait in your base test case class (tests/TestCase.php).

 Don’t waste API calls, use mocks

-In Laravel, mocks can be used to avoid wasting API calls while testing and being hit with rate limit errors.
+In Laravel, mocks help you avoid wasting API calls during tests and hitting rate limits.

-In our container, we have a Client class used to call it.
+Say we use Twitter’s API.
+In our container, we have a Client class.

-While running our test suite, we want to avoid unecessary calls to the real thing and the best way to do it is to swap our client in the container by a mock.
+When running the test suite, we want to avoid unnecessary calls to the real API.
+The best way is to swap the client in the container with a mock.

 $mock = $this->mock(Client::class);